Arize-ai/client_python/src/arize/_generated/api_client/docs/AnnotationQueuesApi.md

 Omitted annotation configs are left unchanged.

 **Payload Requirements**
-- `annotations` must contain at least one entry.
+- `annotations` must contain at least one entry and at most 500.
-- There is no maximum limit on the number of annotations — you may submit one annotation per annotation config associated with the queue.
 - Each annotation `name` must match an annotation config associated with the queue.
 - Omit `label`, `score`, or `text` to leave the existing value unchanged.
 Individual fields cannot be set to null; annotations cannot be removed once written.